Jordan Beyer: Loan to Hamburger SV

-Loan to Burnley
+Burnley

 Beyer joined EFL Championship club Burnley on a season-long loan on 1 September 2022.
-He made his Burney debut on 13 September in a 1–1 away draw at Deepdale to Preston North End, coming on in the 62nd minute in place of injured Charlie Taylor.
+He made his Burnley debut on 13 September in a 1–1 away draw at Deepdale to Preston North End, coming on in the 62nd minute in place of injured Charlie Taylor.
 He made his first start four days later in place of Taylor, forming a centre-back duo with fellow loanee Taylor Harwood-Bellis in Burnley's 2–1 home victory against Bristol City.
-He scored his first goal for the club in a 1-0 win over Coventry City on 14 January 2023.
+He scored his first goal for the club in a 1–0 win over Coventry City on 14 January 2023.

+On 10 May 2023 Burnley announced they had activated the option to buy clause in his loan contract; he joined the club on a permanent four year deal.

+In December 2023 Beyer suffered a serious knee injury which kept him out for 19 months.

 Personal life

-Beyer was referred to by his first name, Louis, before his move to Borussia Mönchengladbach.
+Beyer was referred to by his first name, Louis, before his move to Borussia Monchengladbach.
 As he had Louis Hiepen as a namesake in his team, he was called "Jordan" – his second name – from then on.

-On 25 September 2020, he tested positive for COVID-19.